jonatak/eventsourcing-tutorial/README.md

 - bower
 - redis

+On ubuntu:

+`sudo apt-get install nodejs nodejs-legacy npm`
+`npm install -g bower`

+After installing all this components, in the project directory run:

+- `npm install`
+- `bower install`

 To lauch your project, you simply need to lauch the command:

 `nodejs template.js`

+Now you are ready.

 ## Project architecture